mitar/meteor-accounts-admin-materializecss/README.md

-# Accounts Admin UI (Bootstrap 3)
+# Accounts Admin UI (MaterializeCSS)

-A roles based account management system using bootstrap 3 for Meteor.
+A roles based account management system using [materialize css](http://materializecss.com/) for Meteor.

+This is a fork of the [Bootstrap version](https://github.com/hharnisc/meteor-accounts-admin-ui-bootstrap-3).

 **Table of Contents**